goschtl/zope/zope2book/trunk/source/Security.rst

 Roles of Executable Content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-DTML Documents, DTML Methods, SQL Methods, Python-based Scripts,
-and Perl-based Scripts are said to be *executable* since their
+Python-based Scripts are said to be *executable* since their content is
-content is generated dynamically.
-Their content is also
-editable through the web.
+generated dynamically.
+Their content is also editable through the web.

 When you view an executable object by visiting its URL or
-calling it from DTML or a script, Zope runs the object's
+calling it from a script, Zope runs the object's
 executable content.
 The objects actions are restricted by the
 roles of its owner and your roles.
 In other words an executable
 object can only perform actions that *both* the owner and the